fnagel/t3extblog/README.md

 Todo
 ------------

-* A lot of testing needs to be done.
+A lot of testing needs to be done.
 Help wanted!
-* Add documentation

 IN WORK
 * Basic Unit Tests

+TO DO
+* Error when rendering AdminNewCommentMail mail
+* Translate email subjects
+* Translate flash messages
+* Documentation

 FEATURES
 * Flexform configuration for plugins